General Electric Company (GE) Stock Climbing: Learn Why GE been Active Recently

-General Electric Company (GE) share are up around 0.64% in today market trading with stock price surged as much as 1.0% to hit day high of $6.29, before returning a portion of gains to currently trading around $6.28 in the green.
-The average transaction volume for GE over the past month (112166180 shares per day) is trailing its average daily volume over the past year by 19.24, which suggests market participants have been more active in this stock of late.
+General Electric Company (GE) share are up around 4.20% in today market trading with stock price surged as much as 1.0% to hit day high of $6.40, before returning a portion of gains to currently trading around $6.57 in the green.
+The company report on October 8, 2020 that Fingrid Purchases Load Frequency Control Solution from GE Digital to Meet European Electricity Balancing Guidelines.
+The average transaction volume for GE over the past month (110577352 shares per day) is trailing its average daily volume over the past year by 16.64, which suggests market participants have been more active in this stock of late.

 Looking at Key Indicators